USDA-SCINet/scinet-site/pages/research/working-groups.md

 If you are interested in creating a working group, please compile the following:
 * The Working Group's name
 * A description of the Working Group including purpose and goals
-* Contact information for people who want to join
+* Contact information for people to reach out to if they who want to learn more about or join the working group.

 Send this information to the SCINet office at [ARS-SCINet-Office@usda.gov](mailto:ARS-SCINet-Office@usda.gov).